PatrickPT/patrickpt.github.io/content/recent.md

 It could be a link to a paper, a repo or a blog post.
 The selection is highly subjective, reflects my interests and depends on my reading habit, time, people i follow and recommender algorithms from the platforms i visit.

-*I am not responsible for the linked content and it does not reflect my opinion:*
+*I am not responsible for the linked content and it does not reflect my opinion*

 * [22.01.23 - Deep Learning Tuning Playbook](https://github.com/google-research/tuning_playbook/blob/main/README.md) [Repo]
 * [22.01.23 - ChatGPT used Sweatshop in Kenya](https://time.com/6247678/openai-chatgpt-kenya-workers/) [Article]